ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/advanced-important-widgets/video-audio-widgets/property-methods-event-summary/videvents.html.markdown

 <td width="11">
 </td>
 <td width="727">
   Called when the state of the widget changes.
-See [state()](/developers/user-guide/scripting-apis/client-api/widget-object-functions/video-audio-youtube-widget/state)
+See <a href="/developers/user-guide/scripting-apis/client-api/widget-object-functions/video-audio-youtube-widget/state">state()</a>

 </td>
 </tr>